Build a rain garden on your property

 By reducing the amount of contaminants in stormwater you will be helping to keep the Bay of Quinte a healthy and vibrant ecosystem.

-If you live in an urban centre around the Bay of Quinte you could be eligible for a grant of up to $750 for native plants, soil, compost, gravel, and mulch to establish a functioning rain garden.
+If you live in Belleville, Trenton, Napanee, Deseronto or Picton you could be eligible for a grant of up to $750 towards native plants, soil, compost, gravel, mulch, a contractor or rental equipment to establish a functioning rain garden.

 Shoreline plantings help prevent erosion, provide habitat and help improve water quality.
 This program provides you with a free site visit, a customized planting plan using native plants.
 The grant rate is 75% up to a maximum of $1000.